New Kru Town

 New Kru Town is a northwestern coastal suburb of Monrovia, Liberia.

 Overview

 New Kru Town is a northwestern coastal suburb of Monrovia, located on the north end of Bushrod Island.
 It is the only borough in Liberia.

 The town grew as a planned "transplant" town of Old Kru Town after World War II when "Old Kru Town was evacuated for the development of a new breakwater for the new port with assistance from the Liberian government".
-Being located on the corner of the Atlantic Ocean and the Saint Paul River estuary, fishing is an important source of income.
+Being located where the Saint Paul River estuary meets the Atlantic Ocean, sea-fishing is an important source of income.

 A slum area, it has been subject to ethnic tensions.
 Squatted houses are built in precarious zones and in 2013, 200 homes were washed away by a high tide.
 In 2019 President George Weah appointed Tarpeh D. Carter as governor of New Kru Town, replacing Alice Weah.
 New Kru Town constitutes the Montserrado-16 electoral district.